willematack/MarketMaker-RL-Captone/readme.md

 * test settle() method for agents and Qagent.
 I think it might be allowing multiplt buy/sell winners at the same time.
 I also think it was preventing the same agent from being a buyer and seller before
 * A mix of python dicts and small arrays are used throughout the project to pass multiple values, this should be standardized to just one or the other
 * might need to do more actions at once
+* type 1 agents have keep losing profit for some reason

 ## Tasks (not started)
 * create GUI